mackbdev/VHSdemo/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm test`

+I do not have much experience testing React Apps.

+List of Components Tested:
+    - ToggleButton

 ### `npm test in the /jtest folder`

 Launches a jest test for the core functions used to gather data in the React app.
 Must run ` npm i ` to install the jest package in this directory.
-I do not have much experience testing React Apps, I left a basic App.test.js file in the /src folder test.

 ### `npm run build`